nvimdev/dashboard-nvim/README.md

 ```

 notice if you don't link config every highlight group. you can ignore this key.
-dashboard will use default highlight group like `String Number Title`
+dashboard will use default highlight group like `DashboardKey/Icon/Desc` instead

 ### Highlight